 Color Matrix Settings Shot Settings Select this option to apply the color matrix used when the shot was taken.
 Color Matrix 1 Reproduces the hues and chroma for natural color tones.
 Select this option to show the subject's natural color tones.
 Color Matrix 2 Reproduces hues and chroma suited to portraits.
 Select this option to reproduce beautifully natural skin tones.
 Color Matrix 3 Reproduces hues and chroma similar to those in high-chroma color slide film.
 Select this option to reproduce clear and vivid color tones.
 Color Matrix 4 Processes images so that the color space is compatible with Adobe RGB.
-Select this option when you intend to convert the image profile to Adobe RGB or you want to make fine adjustments to the color chroma.
+Select this option when you intend to convert the image profile to Adobe RGB or you want to make fine adjustments to the chroma.
 If you intend to convert the image profile, transfer the image to a software application with a conversion function and specify Adobe RGB (this option does not append an ICC profile to the image).
-In sRGB environments, because the color chroma of the image is low, you should transfer the image to an application such as Photoshop 5.0 LE and adjust the chroma.
+In sRGB environments, because the color chroma of the image is low, you should transfer the image to the retouching software that you have set (third-party product) and adjust the chroma.
 Color Matrix 5 Processed as low-chroma image.
 Effective for making color tone moderate.

-When you intend to transfer an image to Photoshop 5.0 LE using Color Matrix 4, it is recommended that you should set the [Transferring images to application] option in the [RAW Image Processing settings] tab sheet in the [Preferences] dialog box (→3-39) to [16 bits per color channel] so that the transferred image is suitable for image processing.
+- It is recommended that you should use the retouching software (third-party product) that supports 16-bit images for the one to be set for the transfer image function of File Viewer Utility. - When you intend to transfer an image shot using Color Matrix 4 to the retouching software (third-party product), it is recommended that you should set the [Transferring images to application] option in the [RAW Image Processing settings] tab sheet in the [Preferences] dialog box (→3-40) to [16 bits per color channel] so that the transferred image is suitable for image processing.